kehman18/alx-system_engineering-devops/0x00-shell_basics/README.md

-picking files that start with capital letters
+deleting all files ending with ~